 Since the cost and optimization modules are part of a "C" environment and GIS module is part of GIS environment, it was necessary to link the two environments together for smooth exchange of data.
 This was achieved by exploiting an ArcViewTM based Dynamic Link Library (DLL) called Avhelp.DLL (ESRI, 1997).
 AVHELP.DLL has two functions AVRun and AVScript.
-The function AVRun was used to send ArcViewTM commands from a "C" following procedure environment.
-The developed to establish was communication between "C" and ArcviewTM.
+The function AVRun was used to send ArcViewTM commands from a "C" environment.
+The following procedure was developed to establish communication between "C" and ArcviewTM.